Prince George (1806 ship): Career

 Between 27 and 29 December 1814, the French frigates Nymphe and Méduse captured a number of British merchant ships at 16°N 39°W. The vessels captured were Prince George, Dalley, master, Lady Caroline Barham, Boyce, master, and Potsdam, Cummings, master all three coming from London and bound to Jamaica; Flora, Ireland, master, from London to Martinique; Brazil Packet, from Madeira to the Brazils; and Rosario and Thetis, from Cape Verde.
 The French burnt all the vessels they captured, except Prince George.
 They put their prisoners into her and sent her off as a cartel to Barbados, which she reached on 10 January 1815.

 In 1834 the Hudson's Bay Company chartered Prince George for a voyage from London to York Factory, and back to London.
 An article on navigation to Hudson Bay reports that Captain Grove sailed Prince George to York Factory.
 He used a chronometer to record longitude, and did not take lunar distances.
 Prince George arrived at York Factory on 22 August.
-There he assumed command of Prince Rupert as her captain had become incapacitated.
-He took his chronometer with him, suggesting that it was his personal property and not part of Prince George's equipment.
-Captain Daniel Friend replaced Grave.
+There Grove assumed command of Prince Rupert as her captain had become incapacitated.
+Grove took his chronometer with him, suggesting that it was his personal property and not part of Prince George's equipment.
+Captain Daniel Friend replaced Grave in command of Prince George.

 Prince George may have made a second voyage for the HBC in 1837.

 On 6 April 1842 Captain Daniel Friend sailed from England, bound for Montreal and Quebec.
 He arrived on 20 May.
 Prince George was carrying 262 immigrants.
 Of these, 219 were paupers, most sailing under the auspices of the Poor Law Commission, and most from Kent.
 The remaining 43 immigrants were sailing at their own expense.
 Most of the immigrants were agricultural labourers, though a few had trades, or were servants.
 All were in good health when they arrived in Canada.
 Apparently each adult, on leaving Prince George, received a free passage to join their friends in nearby districts.
 They also received two days' provisions, and 20 shillings.